tannerpoling/SYNTH_OF_SELF/README.md

 before physical death?
 Our bodies are compromised by computer interfaces, and yet
-we remain societally captivated by their development (perhaps gripped by a similar horror).
+we remain societally captivated by their development (perhaps gripped by a similar sort of horror).
 An intended effect of this project is for it's participants to question
 whether they can ever be encapsulated outside of their simple being.